 Provide additional funding for staff and services which would include:

-- An additional prosecutor to address an increase in child abuse cases,
+- An additional prosecutor to address an increase in child abuse and domestic violence cases.

 If passed, how would the levy affect a homeowner’s taxes?

 What would happen if the levy does not pass?